jaxbline/BlenderUmap2-Utilities/README.md

 **Join Meshes**

-* This button will join meshes to your current selected Bbject based off materials
+* This button will join meshes to your current selected object based off materials
 > If "Apply to All" is enabled the Plugin will group all Objects in your scene based off their materials

 **Merge Vertcies by Distance**